 Bold colors show up best in bright sunlight

-Plant in the fall: Lastly, plant trees, shrubs and large perennials in the fall when the soil is still warm so their roots can begin growing before the soil freezes.
+To give them a healthy start, plant trees, shrubs and large perennials in the fall when the soil is still warm.
+This will allow their roots to begin growing before the soil freezes.

 Plant trees, shrubs and large perennials in the fall